xwal/awesome-stars/topics.md

 ## go

-- [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with OpenAI GLM-4.7, DeepSeek, gpt-oss, Qwen, Gemma and other models.
+- [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Kimi-K2.5, GLM-4.7, DeepSeek, gpt-oss, Qwen, Gemma and other models.
 - [gohugoio/hugo](https://github.com/gohugoio/hugo) - The world’s fastest framework for building websites.
 - [usememos/memos](https://github.com/usememos/memos) - An open-source, self-hosted note-taking service.
 Your thoughts, your data, your control — no tracking, no ads, no subscription fees.
 - [dlvhdr/gh-dash](https://github.com/dlvhdr/gh-dash) - A rich terminal UI for GitHub that doesn't break your flow.